turingH/aera-v3-audit/cheat_list.md

 ### Atomicity & Reentrancy
 - `nonReentrant` modifier guards `solveRequestsVault` and `solveRequestsDirect`.
 - Request hashes are marked used before processing but revert on failure, preserving state.
+- In `_solveRedeemDirect`, the request hash is cleared before `safeTransfer`; if the vault's `beforeTransfer` hook reverts, `SafeERC20` reverts the entire call so the hash remains intact.
+See `Provisioner.sol` lines 812-830, `MultiDepositorVault.sol` lines 108-125, and `TransferWhitelistHook.sol` lines 49-54.
 - `MultiDepositorVault.exit` burns units before transferring tokens.

 ### Fee Accrual vs Claiming